Establishing the Psychology learning community

 The below examples have helped to tie together the strong learning community environment here at the School of Psychology.

-Open Minds is a student-led committee (formed in 2015/16 with Liam Hill) at the School of Psychology.
+Open Minds is a student-led committee at the School of Psychology.
 Open Minds organises and delivers events that aim at getting high school students enthused and passionate about psychology and encourages them to consider applying to study the subject at university.
 The School of Psychology works closely with the University’s Educational Engagement team and has a particular focus on engaging with students from schools where there is a low rate of progression to university.
 It is one of the committee’s main aims to support wider and more equal access to higher education.

 Psynapse is a yearly publication for both staff and students that started 6 years ago with the aim of bringing the department together.
 Student representatives have conveyed that the student body feels alienated from lecturers and researchers.
 A publication aimed at both groups provides a common-ground area with the opportunity to offer insight into both staff and students lives, and inspire more student involvement in the department.
 Bringing staff and students together creates a sense of community and increases support, encouraging the ‘providence of excellence through learning and teaching’ that the school strives to uphold.